KyleRego/KyleRego.github.io/collections/_posts/2025-03-01-working-on-larder-crud.markdown

 }
 {% endhighlight %}

+### How this restricts services to use services instead of repositories

 An implication/intention of this design is also that services will only use services for data access, with the exception that services implementing `ICrudServiceBase` derived from `CrudServiceBase` get a repository implementing `ICrudRepositoryBase` for the entity type relevant to that service.

+### Why MapToEntity returns a Task

 The reason for `MapToEntity` being asynchronous is due to my design decision in `RecipeService` to create items for ingredients that do not exist already for the user (`ItemDto ingItem = await _itemService.FindOrCreate(ingredientDto.Name);` in the following).
 In other words, a recipe has many ingredient items, and so it may be necessary to create the ingredient items in mapping the recipe DTO to a recipe entity which includes those items.